terraform-google-modules/terraform-example-foundation/README.md

 └── cft-seed
 ```

-In addition, this step uses the optional Cloud Build submodule, which sets up Cloud Build and Cloud Source Repos for each of the stages below.
-A simple trigger methodology is configured, which runs a `terraform plan` for any non master branch and `terraform apply` when changes are merged to master.
+In addition, this step uses the optional Cloud Build submodule, which sets up Cloud Build and Cloud Source Repositories for each of the stages below.
+A simple trigger mechanism is configured, which runs a `terraform plan` for any non master branch and `terraform apply` when changes are merged to the master branch.
 Usage instructions are available in the bootstrap [README](./0-bootstrap/README.md).

 ### 2. [org](./1-org/README.md)

-The purpose of this stage is to setup top level shared folders, monitoring & networking projects, org level logging and set baseline security settings through organizational policy.
+The purpose of this stage is to set up top level folders used to house projects which contain shared resources such as monitoring, networking, org level logging and also to set baseline security settings through organizational policy.
 This will create the following folder & project structure:

 ```
 example-organization